kai687/sphinxawesome-theme/docs/how-to/customize.md

 ---
+myst:
   html_meta:
     description: |
       Adapt the Awesome Theme to your needs by adding custom styles, using custom layouts, or changing the default templates.
 ---

 (sec:customize)=